oppy-github/bellabeat_google_capstone/README.md

 # bellabeat_google_capstone
-This is a R script written to execute a google data analytics capstone project - Bellabeat
+Exploring data analytics as a pathway to improving Bellabeat.